URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 The settings parameter is the Script Settings object corresponding to the Python script.

-The default value of an OBS Python Script Setting Item is used only when it has no specific value
+The default value of a Script Setting Item is used only when it has no specific value

-It’s important to note that once a Python Script Setting Item has a specific value, its default value is no longer used, which happens after an OBS user edits a control, or after you assign a value to a Script Setting Item via a function.
+It’s important to note that once a Script Setting Item has a specific value, its default value is no longer used, which happens after a user edits a control, or after you assign a value to a Script Setting Item via a function.

-When you click the Defaults Button in the Scripts Window of OBS, the default values of the Python Script Setting Items will come back to work because the specific values of the Script Setting Items have been cleared.
+When you click the Defaults Button in the Scripts Window, the default values of the Script Setting Items will come back to work because the specific values of the Script Setting Items have been cleared.

 In the function script_defaults, we specify the default value of the Script Setting Item hours as 3, which will cause the numberbox in the Scripts Window to display 3 by default.
 If the numberbox has been edited before, then you will need to click the Defaults Button to see the effect.